AnouskaRalph/sei-project-1/README.md

 ### Goal and timeframe

-- To build a functioning browser game wih pure Javascript in 8 days.
+- To build a functioning browser game wih pure JavaScript in 8 days.

 #### Game Overview